-In this article, we introduce a parameterized family of Minkowski symmetrals, of which \eqref{minkowski-symm-def-fns} is shown to be a special case.
-This definition extends the classical definition of the Minkowski symmetral of a convex body while retaining its important properties analogously.
-This work represents another contribution to the (now vast) ``probabilization of geometry" program, a term coined by V. Milman, which has been studied extensively during the past couple of decades in convex geometry and functional analysis.
-For some examples of the works most closely related to this paper, we refer the reader to \cite{AKM2004,BCF-2014,CLM-Hadwiger2,CLM-Hadwiger1,CGN-2018,Hofstatter-Schuster,Milman-Rotem-alpha,Milman-Rotem,Rotem2012,Rotem2013,Roysdon-Xing-Lp-functions}.
+In this article, we study a reflection-based Minkowski symmetral for $\alpha$-concave functions, of which \eqref{minkowski-symm-def-fns} is shown to be a special limiting case.
+This extends the classical definition of the Minkowski symmetral of a convex body to the functional setting, while retaining the analogous fundamental properties of its geometric counterpart.
+This construction is related to earlier mean width rearrangements in the PDE literature, notably the mean width rearrangement introduced by Salani \cite{Salani-2015} via $p$-convolutions of rotated copies of a solution and a limiting rotation-mean procedure (see also \cite{Tso-1981}).
+We focus instead on a reflection-based version called the Minkowski symmetral, and investigate its structural properties from the point of view of support functions, mean width, and hypo-convergence.
+This work represents another contribution to the (now vast) ``geometrization of probability'' program, a term coined by V. Milman, which has been studied extensively during the past couple of decades in convex geometry and functional analysis.
+For some examples of the works most closely related to this paper, we refer the reader to \cite{AKM2004,BCF-2014,CLM-Hadwiger1,CLM-Hadwiger2,CGN-2018,Hoehner-Chasioti,Hoehner-Mussnig,Hofstatter-Schuster,Milman-Rotem-alpha,Milman-Rotem,Rotem2012,Rotem2013,Roysdon-Xing-Lp-functions}.